A non-stop 293 mile expedition race along the Kunglesden Trail.

 Race FAQs

-We believe this is an epic adventure most people can complete with the rights skills and approach.
+We believe this is an epic adventure that can be completed with the right skills and approach.
 If you have questions about whether you meet the required experience please speak to us.
 We can advise on a range of qualification options to get you to the start-line.

 SOLO COMPETITORS